 Selection of excerpts

 We made a strategic choice to focus on sections and passages which were clearly part of a theoretical positioning and sections and phrases which were clearly part of an empirical exposition.
-For this illustrative example, the first author read through each article multiple times and extracted theoretical excerpts and passages.
+For this illustrative example, the first author read through each article multiple times and extracted theoretical excerpts and passages (excerpts can be found in the Supplemental material).

 Some articles, such as Bruce & Casey (2012), featured a section which could readily be identified as a theoretical exposition on inquiry.
 Bruce & Casey (2012) does mention inquiry teaching in the introduction, but do not begin their theoretical exposition here.
 Rather, they advocate inquiry “as a lens through which classroom pedagogy can be both analyzed and effected.” (p.
 191).
 In other cases, theoretical claims appeared other places as well, for instance in an introduction.
 We included passages, which pertained clearly to inquiry-learning and focused on the goals and possibilities of inquiry rather than limitations.
 For instance, Enyedy et al. (2012) writes (our highlight):